 Instinctively knowing that fractions of a second mattered in a life-or-death situation, Mac got his fingers on his handgun, swiftly yanking it from his holster.
 He pointed the gun haphazardly at Yilka and pulled the trigger.
 The shot rang out.
 Yilka, his eyes bulging from the bullet’s impact into his abdomen, stumbled back a step.

-Suddenly, three M6 carbine shots rang out, Bang, Bang, Bang, in quick succession, each deafening report vibrating the walls of the room.
+Suddenly, three M6 carbine shots rang out, Bang, Bang, Bang, in quick succession, each deafening report vibrating the room's walls.
 One of the bullets hit Yilka in his temple above the ear, ending his life in a microsecond.
 His surprised expression became his death mask, frozen forever.
 The other two shells impacted directly into Yilka’s heart, blowing it into bloody bits.
 Kartallozi fell vertically to the floor, his body collapsing into a grotesque tangle of limbs and a frozen expression of surprise.

 “Mac.
 Are you all right?” said Andres Williams, some smoke still curling out of the barrel of his assault rifle.